jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

     ```

 Now, every time ifplugd configures up eth0, ath0 is automatically deconfigured, and vice versa.
-The actual configuration of the interfaces is still in `/etc/network/interfaces`, so you can still handle it by hand if you want to.
+The actual configuration of the interfaces is still in `/etc/network/interfaces`{: .filepath}, so you can still handle it by hand if you want to.

 As always, it works fine for me, but [YMMV](http://en.wiktionary.org/wiki/YMMV), and [TIMTOWTDI](http://en.wiktionary.org/wiki/TIMTOWTDI)!